The Final Scene from A Long Tale for an Autumn Night (Aki no yonaga monogatari)

 Not on view

-This scene presents the conclusion of the amorous tale of a Buddhist monk and his young acolyte, in which the latter commits suicide.
+This scene, a detached section from a set of three illustrated narrative handscrolls (emakimono), presents the conclusion of the amorous tale of a Buddhist monk and his young acolyte, who in a previous scene has taken his own life by drowning.
 A procession for raigo-e, a ritual ceremony celebrating Amida Buddha and his retinue of bodhisattvas, descends and crosses a bridge to welcome the souls of the departed and guide them to paradise with music and song.

 The Final Scene from A Long Tale for an Autumn Night (Aki no yonaga monogatari), Unidentified artist, Fragment of a handscroll mounted as a hanging scroll; ink and color on paper, Japan